View on-premises report server reports and KPIs in the Power BI mobile apps

 Remove a connection to a report server

-- Tap the server name you don't want to be connected to.
+- Tap the name of the server you don't want to be connected to.

 - Tap Remove Server.